-- An orientation meeting, attended by the candidate and the candidate's pastor/supervisor. - The candidate will submit to a background check.
-It will be conducted by Oxford Management, under the MNYS account.
-Upon receipt of the application fee, candidates will receive a link to provide information to Oxford Management.
-Oxford will provide the report to the Office of the Bishop for the candidate's file. - The SDC will assign a member to act as sponsor/relator for the candidate. - The candidate will prepare and submit a written Vision for Ministry Essay. - The candidate will submit a photograph for identification purposes. - The candidate will begin the process of psychological evaluation, conducted by the Lutheran Counseling Center (LCC).
-This includes contacting the LCC, receiving from them a packet that needs to be completed, and scheduling an appointment with a counselor.
+- 5.1.
+Application.
+Each candidate must completely fill out the application which can be found on the Synod's web site.
+The deadline for filing an application is June 30.
+In the months following application there are numerous tasks that must be completed prior to an internship beginning. - Assigning of SDC member as coordinator for the candidate. - Preparing a written Vision for Ministry Statement. - Beginning the process of having a psychological evaluation by Lutheran Counseling Center (LCC).
+This includes writing a letter to the LCC, receiving from them a packet that needs to be filled out, and, scheduling a counseling session.
 A report of the session will be provided to the candidate and to the Synod Diaconate Council (SDC).
-The appointment date for this psychological evaluation must be made prior to December 31st, and the evaluation completed by February 28th. - The assigned SDC sponsor/relator will conduct an initial interview with the candidate. - The candidate will submit relevant education materials (Growing in Faith® certificate, Diakonia certificate or other transcripts from courses taken). - The candidate, along with the pastor/supervisor, will select three members from the congregation, who will act as a support group for the candidate during internship.
-These three names will be included on the Internship Learning Agreement form.
-(See Section 5.5) - The candidate will submit the Internship Learning Agreement form which outlines the ministry and work to be done during the internship.
-It is signed by the pastor/supervisor and the prospective diaconal intern.
-Included on the Internship Learning Agreement form are, the names of the support members. - The congregation's church council will endorse the candidate's internship by signing the Learning Agreement form. - The SDC will meet to make a decision on the approval of the candidate for internship. - 4.2.
-Endorsement - With the approval of the SDC, a candidate will begin their internship (as outlined in the Internship Learning Agreement) on January 1st.
-The purpose of the internship is: to enable the intern to experience the kind of service that would be expected and undertaken as a member of the Synodical Diaconate; to test the intern's skills, interests, commitment, and acceptance as a member of the Synodical Diaconate; and to help the intern continue in training and formation under the supervision of an experienced pastor/supervisor.
-During the internship the following will take place: - The candidate's psychological evaluation must be completed by February 28th. - The candidate will attend two Synod Deacon classes.
+The cost of this evaluation (currently \$325) must be paid by the candidate to the Metropolitan New York Synod prior to the beginning of the internship. - Attending an orientation session along with the candidate's pastor/supervisor prior to the beginning of the internship. - Participating in an interview with the candidates assigned SDC coordinator. - Submitting relevant education materials (Growing in Faith® certificate, Diakonia certificate or other transcripts from courses taken). - Confirming of endorsement by the candidate's congregation council. - Submitting the Internship Learning Agreement which outlines the ministry and work to be done during the internship, signed by the pastor/supervisor and the diaconal intern. - Selection by the candidate of a support group from the members of the congregation and submitting the names to the SDC (support group consists of at least three persons). - Meeting of the SDC to approve candidate for internship. - 5.2.
+Internship.
+With the approval of the SDC, a candidate will begin their internship (as outlined in the Internship Learning Agreement) on January 1.
+The purpose of the internship is: to enable the applicant to experience the kind of service that would be expected and undertaken as a member of the Synodical Diaconate; to test the person's skills, interests, commitment, and acceptance as a member of the Synodical Diaconate; and to help the applicant continue in training and formation under the supervision of an experienced pastor/supervisor.
+During the internship the following will take place: - Two Synod Deacon classes that must be attended.
 Part 1 consists of the historical and scriptural basis of the diaconate.
-Part 2 deals with some of the practical aspects of being a Synod Deacon. - Three separate interim evaluations will be written by May 31 and submitted to the SDC: one by the intern, one by the pastor/supervisor, and one by the support group.
+Part 2 deals with some of the practical aspects of being a Synod Deacon. - Three separate interim evaluations will be written by May 31 and submitted to the SDC: one by the candidate, one by the pastor/supervisor, and one by the support group. - SDC coordinator will conduct an interim interview with the candidate. - Three separate final evaluations will be written by October 31 and submitted to the SDC: one by the candidate, one by the pastor/supervisor, and one by the support group.